BestTimesToVisit.com Logo

 packing

-Pack layers, layers, layers!
-Peru's climate varies dramatically from the coast to the Andes to the Amazon.
-Even in Cusco, mornings and evenings can be chilly, while midday can be quite warm.
-A waterproof jacket and comfortable walking shoes are essential for exploring ruins and navigating cobblestone streets.
+Pack layers, as Peru's climate varies dramatically from the coast to the Andes and the Amazon.
+Even in the highlands, mornings and evenings can be chilly, so a fleece or light down jacket is essential, alongside a waterproof outer shell.
+Comfortable walking shoes are non-negotiable, as you'll be doing a lot of exploring on foot, often on uneven terrain.

 safety